Integration Pane

 The following functionality is available in the pane:

 - Search – Enter a search string of alphanumeric characters to search in the Catalog.
-The search will be performed on services, entities, attributes, associations, actions, business events and descriptions in the Catalog.
+The search is performed on services, entities, attributes, associations, actions, business events, and descriptions in the Catalog.

 - Filter – By default, the search is performed on assets in the Production environment.
 Click the Filter icon > Show development environments to include non-production and sandbox environments in the search.

-- View service information – When you enter a search term and browse through the results, you can see all relevant information for that service, including the assets that they provide for usage in your app.
+- View service information – When you enter a search term and browse through the results, you can see all relevant information for that service, including the assets that it provides for use in your app.

-- View services used in this app – Services, entities, actions and events that are currently being used in your app are displayed in the Used in this app section.
-They are also indicated with a green check-mark in the search results.
+- View services used in this app – Services, entities, actions, and events that are currently used in your app are displayed in the Used in this app section.
+They are also indicated with a green check mark in the search results.
 For more information, see the Used in this app section below.

 Used in This App Section

-When you do not enter search text in the Integration pane, then the Used in this app section is displayed.
-This shows the consumed services and the related external entities, actions and events used in the current app.
-The list of entities, associations, attributes, actions and events for the consumed services are shown as for the search results:
+When you do not enter search text in the Integration pane, the Used in this app section is displayed.
+This shows the consumed services and the related external entities, actions, and events used in the current app.
+The list of entities, associations, attributes, actions, and events for the consumed services is shown as for the search results:

-For more information on how to add entities and actions to your app, see Adding an External Entity to an App section in External Entities or Call external action.
-For working with business events, see Using Business Events.
+For more information on how to add entities and actions to your app, see the Adding an External Entity to an App section in External Entities or Call External Action.
+For information on working with business events, see Using Business Events.

 Searching Catalog Sources

-As you enter a search term, all the items in the Catalog satisfying the search string are listed in the search results.
-This includes words in the service, entity, attribute, action or event descriptions, which are not displayed in the Integration pane.
+As you enter a search term, all items in the Catalog that satisfy the search string are listed in the search results.
+This includes words in the service, entity, attribute, action, or event descriptions, which are not displayed in the Integration pane.
 For more information, see the Selected Asset Details section in Search in the Catalog.

-You can drag an external entitiy or a business event from the search results into your domain model and it will be added to your app and displayed as an external entity or a specialization of the BusinessEvents.ConsumedBusinessEvent or BusinessEvents.PulbishedBusinessEvent entity, respectively.
+You can drag an external entity or a business event from the search results into your domain model.
+It is added to your app and displayed as an external entity or a specialization of the BusinessEvents.ConsumedBusinessEvent or BusinessEvents.PublishedBusinessEvent entity, respectively.

 Wildcard Search